JMiller7334/Dashboard-Database-project/README.md

 ## Overview:
 The Electric Company Dashboard is a web application that I designed while in college for a hypothetical electric company.
 It is a single page dashboard that provides basic functionalities for managing customer data and eleticity usage.
-Utlizing a MySQL database this deshboard takes advantage of two tables to allow for the saving, deletion and reading of records.
+Utlizing a MySQL database this deshboard takes advantage of two tables to allow for the saving, deletion, and reading of records.

 ## Key Features: